nirav0999/nirav0999.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
-I am a PhD student at the [University of Illinois, Urbana-Champaign](https://cs.illinois.edu/).
-My research interests are at the intersection of Security and Machine Learning, particularly in practical adversarial attacks on large language models (LLMs).
+I am a first-year PhD student at the [University of Illinois Urbana-Champaign](https://cs.illinois.edu/) in the [Siebel School of Computing and Data Science](https://siebelschool.illinois.edu/).
+I am working with [Prof. Gang Wang](https://gangw.cs.illinois.edu/) at the intersection of Security and Machine Learning.
+I am particularly interested in practical adversarial attacks on large language models (LLMs).
 My work in these areas has been published in ACL, USENIX Security Symposium, ICWSM, and ICDE Workshop.

 I recently completed my research-track MS at [University of Illinois, Urbana-Champaign](https://cs.illinois.edu/) with [Prof. Gang Wang](https://gangw.cs.illinois.edu/) in the area of Adversarial Machine Learning with a focus on Foundation Models.
 Previously, I have worked on watermarking fine-tuned LLM-generated text (ACL Findings'21) with [Prof. Zubair Shafiq](https://web.cs.ucdavis.edu/~zubair/) (UC Davis) and [Prof. Tanmoy Chakraborty](https://tanmoychak.com/) (IIT Delhi).